ADI Leak Detection specialists at work

 Pump

-- The wet end section of the pump includes a shaft seal, strainer lid, diffuser, strainer bucket, impeller, and strainer ring.
-The water goes through the pump and out through the pump discharge, to the filter.
+The wet end section includes the shaft seal, strainer lid, diffuser, strainer bucket, impeller, and strainer ring.

 Filter